1. What are the objectives of the National Population Health Survey?

 22. (For female participants only) I have earlier agreed to participate in the health examination but I just discovered that I am pregnant.
 Can I still participate in the health examination?

 If you are pregnant, you do not need to participate in the health examination.
-Please notify us via the HPB hotline at 1800 2231313 or e-mail firstname.lastname@example.org.
+Please call Healthway Medical Group Hotline at 6817 8306 / 6817 8307 or email to firstname.lastname@example.org to notify them.
+Alternatively, you may notify us via the HPB hotline at 1800 2231313 or email to email@example.com.

 23. I have agreed to participate in the health examination but I cannot remember if I need to fast for it.